 There is much heated debate over the date on which Sevilla FC was founded.
 The club and a growing number of historians directly link the current club to one that was formed on 25 January 1890.
 Others point to the formation of a new club on 14 October 1905 as the true birth date of the Los Rojiblancos.
 Whatever the date of formation, one thing for certain is that Andulucia was the birthplace of football in Spain and Sevilla can be considered its cradle.

 On 8 March 1890, workers from the Rio Tinto mining company and various shipping firms, joined forces under the name of Huelva Club Recreacion to play Sevilla Foot-ball Club at the Hipódromo de Tablada.
 It was the first recorded instance of two clubs playing each other on Spanish soil.
 Over the next 15 years, British companies and ex-patriots were at the forefront of matches played in and around the Andalucian capital, and gradually, the Spanish community became involved.
 Eventually, on 14 October 1905, a new Sevilla Foot-ball Club was founded and set up home at the Prado de San Sebastian.
 Activity was sporadic in those first few years, not helped by the fact that the club lacked a benefactor.
 However, Sevilla FC found a knight in shining armour in the shape of Josep María Miró Trepat, a wealthy Catalan hotel owner, who just happened to be co-founder of the Spanish Foot-ball Club in Barcelona.
-With Miró Trepat at the helm, the club grew quickly, even surviving player exodus of 1908 that led to the formation of eternal rival Real Betis Balompié.
+With Miró Trepat at the helm, the club grew quickly, even surviving player exodus who would eventually join up with eternal rival Real Betis Balompié.
 By the middle of the following decade, Sevilla FC was not only the leading club in the city, but had overtaken Recreativo Huelva as the region’s leading light.

 The Prado de San Sebastian, where the club’s first ground was situated, was little more than open land on the border of Parque Marie Luisa.
 The pitch was a simple roped-off affair and would often be in a different location within the Prado de San Sebastian from match to match.
 As the club grew in popularity, a more permanent facility was required and thanks to Miró Trepat’s commercial contacts, funds were raised to build an enclosure within the Prado de San Sebastian.
 Named the Campo del Mercantil in recognition of the chief benefactors, it opened on 1 January 1913 and featured a permanent pitch surrounded by a wire & wooden fence.
 The ground did not have an external wall, so admission was free, although the club charged for the rent of seats and use of the only wooden terrace.
 The Campo de Mercantil also witnessed the arrival of the club’s first trophy, when the Andalucian Regional Championship was won in 1915.
 The enclosure was situated just to the north of the present day Prado de San Sebastian, parallel to the Calle José Maria Osborne.